kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 Making an image a "community image"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An admin or the owner of an image (depending on policy settings) can use the
+An admin or owner of an image (depending on policy settings) can use the
 existing image-update call, changing the image's visibility to ``'community'``: ::

     PATCH /v2/images/{image_id}